 Click here for the SEPA Registry.

-CITY OF SELAH
+CITY OF SELAH NOTICE OF ENVIRONMENTAL REVIEW

-NOTICE OF ENVIRONMENTAL REVIEW
+CITY OF SELAH NOTICE OF ENVIRONMENTAL REVIEW:

-File Number: SEPA-2019-001
+File Number: SEPA-2019-005:

-Approvals, Actions and Required Studies: SEPA Threshold Determination
+Approvals, Actions and Required Studies: Environmental Determination

 Environmental Review: The City of Selah is the lead agency for this proposal under the State Environmental Policy Act (SEPA).
 The City has reviewed the proposal for probable adverse environmental impacts and expects to issue a Determination of Nonsignificance (DNS).
-The optional DNS process in WAC 197-11-355 is being used.
-This may be your only opportunity to comment on the environmental impacts of the proposal.
-The proposal may include mitigation measures regardless of whether an EIS is prepared.
-After all comments have been received and considered, a threshold determination will be made without an additional comment period.
-Comments received by 5:00 PM April 18, 2019, will be considered in making the determination.
+The process in WAC 197-11-355 is being used.
+The lead agency will not act on this proposal for 14 days.
+After all comments have been received and considered, a threshold determination will be made.
+Comments received by 5:00 P.M.
+May 20, 2019, will be considered in making the determination.
 A copy will be sent to those who comment or may be obtained upon request.
 The determination will have specific appeal information and may be appealed within five business days of issuance.